HSAR/Caldwell/Caldwell_notes.md

 ## Development Notes (TODOs)

 - Physics engine integration with Excalibur
-  - Reposition ex.Actor objects on screen every update
+  - <del>Reposition ex.Actor objects on screen every update</del>
-  - Remove objects from physics simulation on kill
+  - <del>Remove objects from physics simulation on kill</del>
   - System for converting images to convex bounding boxes (will remove need to make collision meshes)

+## NB

+- p2 co-ordinate system is upside-down relative to Excalibur's
+  - Example: To place a floor, we create a plane at 0,[game height] and rotate it 180 degrees

 ## Gameplay Design Notes